temcdrm/emthub/docs/Roadmap.rst

    CIM extensions and profiles in a single workflow.
 At significant milestones, be sure to export *Emtiop.xmi* from the UML editor for version control.
 We keep two *xmi* files under version control because only the smaller *Emtiop.xmi* is expected to change frequently.

+..
+[2] The example *xml* files were generated in the directory shown by completing the :ref:`target-roadmap-users` Roadmap in that directory.

 .. _target-roadmap-network: